The historic tram depot St. Peter

 The tickets include admission to the museum.

-The ticket is valid for a ride on the Historic Castle Ring Line and includes admission to the museum.
+The ticket is valid for a ride on the Historic Ring Line 15 and includes admission to the museum.